 Some websites or features on a web page may not work if you block third-party cookies.
 Then again, some of you may have privacy concerns and may want to block third-party cookies.

-We have seen how you can manage cookies in Internet Explorer, Chrome, Firefox and Opera.
+We have seen how you can manage cookies in Internet Explorer, Edge, Chrome, Firefox, and Opera.
 Now let us see how you can allow or block third-party cookies in these web browsers.

 Block Third-Party Cookies in Internet Explorer